lyu4321/jellybean/README.md

 # Jellybean

-Jellybean is a static site generator created using Node.js that converts .txt files into html files.
+From one small program, you can create an entire website.
+Jellybean is a static site generator created in Node.js that lets you easily convert your text files into HTML files.

 # Installation